michelled/weavly.org/src/activities/sequencing-in-daily-activities-1.md

 ## Steps

 * Choose one of the above activities.
-* You can print the cards above.
+* You can right click on any sets of above images, open them in a separate browser, and print them out.
 * Ask the learner to describe the cards for each activity.
 * Use one of the activities to show the learner how to put the cards in the correct order.
 * Ask the learner to put either the digital or printed cards in order.